Your Visit: Frequently Asked Questions

 We're asking all visitors to pre-book tickets to help us control numbers.
 This will mean that your arrival at the gallery will be smoother and we can maintain social distancing.

 Why do I have to book a timeslot for my visit?

 Your time slot helps us maintain social distancing and make your arrival smoother.
-You can arrive at any time in your and should make your way straight to the gallery.
+You can arrive at any time in your and should make your way straight to the visitor centre to check-in and then make your way to the gallery for your time-slot.
 You are then free to stay for as long as you would like to explore our site.

 You will need to book your tickets before you arrive on site.

 I'm a Friend/volunteer/neighbour.
 Why do I have to book?

 We're asking all visitors to pre-book tickets to help us control numbers.
 This will mean that your arrival at the gallery will be smoother and we can maintain social distancing.
 Please make sure you bring your membership card with you and show it to our volunteer with your tickets.

 We will enforce the rule of 6 for all visitors.
 Our visitor facing teams have received training on social distancing measures and speaking to visitors.
 They may speak to anyone who they feel aren't following guidelines.

 Please remember that someone may have a hidden disability or family groups may not be obvious at first so our team will check in before taking further action.
 In extreme cases if someone is not respecting our staff, volunteers and visitors they may be asked to leave.